 Make sure you have your certificate bundle ready:

 - Private Key

-Note: The key file upload tool currently only accepts 2048-bit RSA keys.
+Note: The platform currently only accepts 2048-bit RSA keys.
 AGCDN custom certificates (and private keys) must be in

 Add the Domain